-CHILD FIND (EC §56300, §56301): The District has a duty to identify, locate and assess children with disabilities who are in need of special education and related services.
-If you believe that your child is in need of special education and related services, you may initiate a referral for assessment by contacting the Special Education Department at (714) 558-5551.
+CHILD FIND (EC §56300, §56301): The District has a duty to identify, locate and assess children with disabilities who need Special Education and related services.
+If you believe that your child needs Special Education and related services, you may initiate a referral for assessment by contacting your child's school and/or the Special Education Department at (714) 558-5551.